- You've Heard It Before: Charitable Donations Can Help Your Business With Your Taxes. But How?

 Article was published on 22 Mar 2021 and updated on 25 June 2021

 There is no shame to admit, in the middle of a COVID-19 fuelled economic recession, that sometimes our business does need an extra hand but our coffers are little too empty even with the best of intentions.

 The raft of Government support measures introduced last year, many of which have been extended till this year, included many schemes targeted at helping businesses to save or create new jobs, which indicates the powers that do understand the situation.

 We’ve previously covered programmes such as the SGUnited Mid-Career Pathways Programme and the Senior Worker Support Package.
 These are meant for mid-career job seekers whose livelihoods were affected by the economic impact of the coronavirus and to increase the employability of, and to encourage retention of, senior Singaporean workers, respectively.

 There is also the SGUnited Traineeships Programme, where recent graduates of the Institute of Technical Education (ITE), polytechnics, universities and other institutions could enter into a traineeship (lasting up to 12 months) and receive a monthly training allowance.

 All these measures include either grants or wage subsidies provided by the Government to the companies taking on staff under these programmes, which goes a long way in helping businesses fulfil their manpower needs without exorbitant cost.

 However, as with all Government support, there are eligibility criterias that need to be fulfilled, and if your business does not fit the remit of these programmes, then you may have to look for other options instead.

-One potential stopgap might be to offer internships to students or graduates from a relevant field, which may help to tide over staffing needs while also providing practical experience to a new generation of the workforce.
+One potential stopgap might be for business owners to offer internship opportunities to students or graduate students from a relevant field, which may help to tide over staffing needs while also providing practical experience to a new generation of the workforce.